ihzhang/Municipal-Boundary-Changes/README.md

 Municipal Boundary Changes Code

 This is the publicly available repository for my forthcoming paper in the _Du Bois Review_, "THE LIMITS OF PRECLEARANCE: _Municipal Annexations Before and After Shelby County v.
-Holder._" This repo contains a lot of code.
-Collecting underlying data needed for this project involved:
+Holder._" This repo contains a lot of code. **Please cite the paper if using any code/data from this repository.** Collecting underlying data needed for this project involved:

 * DATA_1.
 Downloading block- and place-level shapefiles for 13 years for 40 states
 * DATA_2.
 Downloading RAC and WAC (LEHD-LODES data) for 13 years for 40 states